google/go-cloud/internal/docs/design.md

 ## Portable Type Constructors

-Portbale type constructors are the functions defined in provider-specific packages that end users call to get an instance of the portable type.
-For example, `gcsblob.OpenBucket`, which returns an instance of the `*blob.Bucket` portbale type backed by GCS.
+Portable type constructors are the functions defined in provider-specific packages that end users call to get an instance of the portable type.
+For example, `gcsblob.OpenBucket`, which returns an instance of the `*blob.Bucket` portable type backed by GCS.

 -   Portable type constructors should be top-level functions that return the portable type directly.
 Avoid helpers (e.g., a `Client` struct with a